bhooraj/bhooraj-blog/_posts/2019-08-17-wacom-devices-on-linux.md

 # Linux and Wacom Devices
 **We have used the Wacom devices on UBUNTU 18.04 LTS and LINUX MINT.
 So our findings below are based on these two distros only.**

 Initially, we installed the Ubuntu 18.04 LTS for catering in our needs for coding.
 We were developing a website, and it was getting cumbersome for us to install and manage packages on Windows.
 So, we decided to give Linux (Ubuntu) a try.
 It helped us a lot in achieving our goals.
-And, we started reading more Ubuntu and other Linux distributions.
+And, we started reading more about Ubuntu and other Linux distributions.

 Finally, we came across Linux Mint, a distro based on Ubuntu.
 We loved it, not because of its UI resembling with windows.
 But, because we found it more stable and fast as compared to Ubuntu.